ExpressGateway/express-gateway.io/docs/configuration/index.md

 ## Environment variables in configuration files

-You can use environment variables in configuration files; they follow the same syntax of `docker-compose.yml` files.
+You can use environment variables in configuration files; they follow the same syntax of [Docker Compose YAML][docker-compose-yaml] files.

 This is particularly useful when you want to keep secrets decoupled from the configuration files so you can safely check these in your source control management system; or also when some providers are dictacting the HTTP port to listen